lihlasaisi/Sales-Dashboard/README.md

 I used Python to clean the data and Power Bi for visualization for this project.

-# Column names and description:
+# Column Names and Description:

 Order_ID: ID's for all the orders